-In addition, in order to provide the best service, we must have the best talent, which includes aligning our short, medium and long-term objectives with the Company's business and sustainability strategy.
-Therefore, we have a performance review process that measures and assesses fundamental components to ensure that employees are in ideal conditions to meet their goals.
-In 2021, we evaluated 100% of the employees who apply to this assessment (technical positions do not receive performance reviews, since they have a direct compensation model based on their performance).
+Moreover, we know that to provide the best service, we must have the best talent, which includes aligning our short, medium and long-term objectives with the Company's business and sustainability strategy.
+Therefore, we have a performance review process that measures and assesses fundamental components to ensure that employees develop adequately, are motivated to meet their goals and, as a consequence, are rewarded.